sachiraikar/Neural-Style-Transfer/README.md

 ## 💡 How It Works

 This app uses the **Gatys et al.** technique of neural style transfer.
-A pre-trained **VGG19** extracts content and style features from the input images, and the output image is optimized to match content and style simultaneously.
+A pre-trained **SqueezeNet** extracts content and style features from the input images, and the output image is optimized to match content and style simultaneously.

 ---